 - The Museum of Sacred Art

-- The Museo della Tortura di San Gimignano, south of the center, is a torture museum displaying grim medieval instruments of torture.
+- The Museo della Tortura di San Gimignano, a torture museum displaying grim medieval instruments of torture

-To experience Tuscany culture and lifestyle you should also join some of the best selling tours.
+To experience the Tuscany culture and lifestyle, you should also join some of the best selling tours.
 Some tours combine with other popular destinations which offer great value at reasonable prices.

 Where to stay

-If you drive your car there, then you have to park outside of walls.
-There are many parking lots and the parking fee is around 2Euro/hr.
+- If you drive your car there, then you have to park outside of the walls.

-The historical town has no train station, but you can easily reach San Gimignano by taking a train to Poggibonsi (labelled “Poggibonsi-S.G.”) and then a bus from the Poggibonsi train station to San Gimignano.
+However, the historic town has no train station.
+But you can take a train to Poggibonsi (labeled “Poggibonsi-S.G.”) and then a bus from the Poggibonsi train station to San Gimignano.